nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-professional-scrum-master/index.md

 This course is more than just an introduction to Scrum; it's a comprehensive exploration of Scrum's potential to transform your leadership style, team, and entire organization.
 Training for those wishing to leverage the power of Scrum is essential to enhance their effectiveness and adaptability in an increasingly complex business environment.

 Join the Professional Scrum Master course and equip yourself with the knowledge, skills, and mindset needed to lead in the Scrum world.

+### What You Will Learn

+     Over the 2 days, students will see why PSM is the cutting-edge course for effective Scrum Masters and for anyone coaching a software development team toward increased efficiency and effectiveness.
+The course includes advanced thinking for servant-leadership and behavioural shifts.
+Throughout the course, students are challenged to think in terms of the Scrum principles to better understand what to do when returning to the workplace.
+The PSM course is much more than just a set of slides and an instructor.
+In this course, students work on real-life cases with other classmates together as a team.
+This course is made up of discussions and hands-on exercises based upon real-life cases.